duneanalytics/docs/docs/data-tables/spellbook/top-tables/prices.md

 and minute >= NOW() - interval '30' day
 ```

-## prices.usd_latest
+## Getting the latest token price

+We can use prices.usd_latest.
 Just as the table name suggest, this table contains the latest price available, derived from prices.usd

 ```sql
 -- getting the latest price for 4 tokens